Consensys/quorum/docs/Getting Started/Logging and Errors.md

-## Errors
+## Logs & Errors Consolidation
+Although there is sufficient logging in Quorum (geth), the error messages are not always straightforward to decipher.
-This is a list of the error messages that are logged by Quorum, along with possible cause and remediation actions.
+This is our take on cataloguing  of error messages along with possible cause and remediation actions, to serve as first point of reference before reaching out to the support team.

+!!! note
-The log level "ERROR" is written out in uppercase as part of the log message and can be used for alert monitoring.
+  The log level “ERROR” is written out in uppercase as part of the log message and can be used for alert monitoring.

 <table>
 <tr>